rte-france/wattelse/wattelse/chatbot/eval/README.md

 The evaluation pipeline currently evaluates the generation part of the RAG only.

 The metrics used are:
-- BERTScore, using the official [https://github.com/Tiiiger/bert_score](bert-score) implementation.
+- **BERTScore**, using the official [https://github.com/Tiiiger/bert_score](bert-score) implementation.
 As specified [here](https://github.com/Tiiiger/bert_score?tab=readme-ov-file#default-behavior), the default model used for french is `bert-base-multilingual-cased`.
-- LLM as a judge, using a prompt defined in [wattelse/chatbot/eval/prompt.py](https://github.com/rte-france/wattelse/tree/main/wattelse/chatbot/eval/prompt.py).
+- **LLM as a judge**, using a prompt defined in [wattelse/chatbot/eval/prompt.py](https://github.com/rte-france/wattelse/tree/main/wattelse/chatbot/eval/prompt.py).
 The LLM used for evaluating answers can be specified using environment variables (see [wattelse/api/openai](https://github.com/rte-france/wattelse/tree/main/wattelse/api/openai))

 ## Usage